The Newest Party Drug Is... Cacao?

 Plus, it's legal and-at face value-a lot better for you than other club drugs like Molly or cocaine.

-None of this is to say, however, that snorting cacao powder is a good idea.
+None of this is to say, however, that snorting plain cacao powder-or Coco Loko-is a good idea.
 We definitely do not endorse putting anything up your nose other than a tissue or your finger (and in the case of the latter, only when strictly necessary).
-At this time, there isn't any research showing the effects of snorting cacao—but there is plenty of science that backs eating in.
+At this time, there isn't any research showing the effects of snorting cacao-but there is plenty of science that backs eating in.
 So stick to getting your fix through cacao-dusted chocolate truffles, cacao smoothies, and dark chocolate bars with cacao nibs.
 (You can even Eat Chocolate at Every Meal with 6 Healthy Recipes.)
 We probably don't have to tell you that twice!